Article 16.

 (c) Loans. - The following shall apply to the program and loans made under the program:

-(1) A loan provided under the program shall have a fixed interest rate that is equal to the prime rate plus two and one‑quarter percent (2.25%) and shall be amortized over the term of the loan.
+(1) A loan provided under the program shall have a fixed interest rate that is equal to the applicable federal rate plus two and one-quarter percent (2.25%) and shall be amortized over the term of the loan.
+For the purposes of each loan, the qualifying lender shall use the applicable federal interest rate that aligns with the term of the loan and shall match the applicable federal rate for the month in which the qualifying business receives the loan.

 (4) A loan provided under the program may not exceed more than fifty thousand dollars ($50,000) per qualifying business.